Temporomandibular joint dysfunction: History

 Temporomandibular disorders were described as early as ancient Egypt.
 An older name for the condition is "Costen's syndrome", eponymously referring to James B. Costen.
 Costen was an otolaryngologist, and although he was not the first physician to describe TMD, he wrote extensively on the topic, starting in 1934, and was the first to approach the disorder in an integrated and systematic way.
-Costen hypothesized that malocclusion caused TMD, and placed emphasis on ear symptoms, such as tinnitus, otaglia, impaired hearing, and even dizziness.
+Costen hypothesized that malocclusion caused TMD, and placed emphasis on ear symptoms, such as tinnitus, otalgia, impaired hearing, and even dizziness.
 Specifically, Costen believed that the cause of TMD was mandibular over-closure, recommending a treatment revolving around building up the bite.
 The eponym "Costen syndrome" became commonly used shortly after his initial work, but in modern times it has been dropped, partially because occlusal factors are now thought to play little, if any, role in the development of TMD, and also because ear problems are now thought to be less associated with TMD.
 Other historically important terms that were used for TMD include "TMJ disease" or "TMJ syndrome", which are now rarely used.

+On March 31, 2020, The American Dental Association officially recognized orofacial pain as a dental speciality.